1602: New World: Supporting

 Jonah Jameson, an Irish-accented newspaper owner in the New World.
 Exactly like his Marvel Universe counterpart, J. Jonah Jameson, including his dislike of people with "powers".
 His newspaper is called the Daily Trumpet, rather than the Bugle.

 Rhodes is Lord Iron's Moorish engineer.
-His Marvel Universe counterpart is James Rupert Rhodes, or War Machine.
+His Marvel Universe counterpart is James Rhodes, or War Machine.

 Captain Ross is the English captain of the vessel that transports Lord Iron to the New World.
 He is the 1602 manifestation of Marvel's General Thunderbolt Ross, since both men were charged with subduing the Incredible Hulk and his human counterpart.

 Dougan was once part of Fury's army, and was the only member of it to go with the main cast of 1602 to Doom's castle and the new world.
 Dougan stayed in New World and became the head of the police force, becoming a friend to Dare.
-He is the counterpart of this worlds Dum Dum Dugan, who is a member of the organization run by Fury.
+He is the counterpart of Dum Dum Dugan, who is a member of the organization run by Fury.